-- 1. Verification obtained from a professional source (doctor, teacher, vocational evaluator, etc.) stating that the youth requires additional assistance either related to education or employment, or - 2.
-Documentation which verifies that the youth: - a) Has a poor work history (been fired from 1 or more jobs within the last six months, OR has a history of sporadic employment, such as "has held 3 or more jobs within the last 12 months, and is no longer employed, or - b) Has been actively seeking employment for the last 2 months, but remains unemployed.
+1. Verification obtained from a professional source (doctor, teacher, vocational evaluator, etc.) stating that the youth requires additional assistance either related to education or employment, or a) Has a poor work history (been fired from 1 or more jobs within the last six months, OR has a history of sporadic employment, such as "has held 3 or more jobs within the last 12 months, and is no longer employed, or b) Has been actively seeking employment for the last 2 months, but remains unemployed.